codeforkjeff/orgtree/README.md

         'orgtree',
     )

-Now you can use the code in your own app.
-It's useful to run the test suite and experiment with that code as well:
+Now you are ready to use the models in your own app.
+It's useful to look at the test suite and experiment with that code as well:

     ./manage.py test orgtree